-“You don’t have to go completely raw to enjoy raw desserts.
+“You don’t have to go completely raw to enjoy the benefits of a raw food diet.
 Raw desserts are a good alternative to conventional desserts as they totally eliminate refined flour and sugar.”

 Once you have your first taste of raw desserts, you will never go back.
 So amazingly delicious, and you feel like you have done your body a favour.
 Raw desserts are also surprisingly easy to prepare and usually only require one kitchen utensil- a food processor.